-- There occurred a miscarriage or birth of a fetus with chromosomal deviation.
+- A miscarriage or birth of a fetus with a chromosomal disorder has already occurred.

-- There are repeatedly failed IVF treatments or repeated miscarriages in early phase of gravidity.
+- There are repeated failures in IVF treatment or repeated miscarriages in early pregnancy.

-- When one of the partners underwent or is undergoing chemotherapy or radiotherapy.
+- One of the partners has undergone or is undergoing some type of chemotherapy or radiotherapy.

-The Pre-implantation diagnostic can not fully guarantee the choice of an embryo which has no defect.
-It is given by the principle of the method.
-We can test only particular spectrum of deviations which could compromise the embryo of a given couple the most.
-As well as we are unable to guarantee the success of the IVF program meaning implantation of an embryo after the transfer and creation of a pregnancy.
-We can not guarantee birth of a healthy child.
-All this is affected by loads of other factors.
+Preimplantation genetic testing cannot fully guarantee the selection of an embryo that has no defect.
+This is due to the principle of the method, where it is possible to examine only a certain spectrum of abnormalities by which the embryos of a given pair are most endangered.
+Nor can it guarantee the success of an IVF program, ie the implantation of an embryo after transfer to the uterus and the onset of pregnancy.
+It cannot guarantee the birth of a healthy child.
+All this is influenced by a large number of other factors.

 A revolution in the male infertility was the news in the 1992 about first pregnancies achieved by injecting single sperm in to the egg through its shell (zona pellucida).
 This method helps countless couples who’s cases were hopeless and were forced to use a donor sperm only few years before.